Garden-AI/garden/docs/user_guide/installation.md

 You should see the version of your installed Garden package printed to the console.

-Garden also supports tab completion in the CLI to show options of local models, pipelines, and gardens.
+The Garden CLI also supports tab completion to show options of local pipelines and gardens.

 If you want to use Garden with tab completion, run:
 ```bash
 garden-ai --install-completion